ruapotato/Hamnix/README.md

 # Hamnix

-Hamnix is an advanced AI-powered Linux terminal simulator that uses a fine-tuned large language model to provide a realistic command-line experience.
-It processes input commands and generates responses that mimic real terminal behavior, allowing users to practice and learn Linux commands in a safe, simulated environment.
+Hamnix is an advanced AI-powered terminal simulator that uses a large language model to provide a unique command-line experience.
+It processes input commands and generates responses that mimic terminal behavior, allowing users to interact with an AI-driven command-line interface.

 ## Features

-- Realistic simulation of Linux terminal environment
+- AI-powered simulation of a terminal environment
+- Dynamic command generation based on user input
+- Intelligent caching of generated commands
+- Advanced tab completion for commands and filesystem paths
+- Redo functionality for command regeneration
-- Support for a wide range of common Linux commands
+- Support for a wide range of commands
 - Command history navigation
-- Basic tab completion
-- Simulated file system state maintenance
+- Simulated file system state (with occasional creative interpretations)
-- Error handling and appropriate error messages
+- Error handling and appropriate (sometimes humorous) error messages
-- Interactive learning environment for Linux command practice
+- Interactive environment for exploring AI-generated command responses

 ## Installation